cinnData/MLearning/Cheatsheets/Cheatsheet - NumPy.md

 * `arr.astype()`: converts `arr` to a different data type.

-* `np.cumsum(arr)`: returns a 1d array containing the cumulative sums of the terms of `arr`.
-For a 2d array, cumulative sums are calculated row following row.
-With argument `axis=0`, returns a 2d array containing the cumulative sums calculated separately for every column.
-With argument `axis1`, separately for every row.
-The same as `arr.cumsum()`.

 * `arr.dtype`: `returns` the data type of `arr`.
 If the elements of `arr` are literals, it will be `int64`, `float64`, `<Ul` or `bool`.
 More complex data can have data type `object`.

 * `arr.ndim`: returns the number of dimensions, 1 for a 1d array and 2 for 2d array.